ubergarm/elasticsearch-shared-folder/README.md

 * ~~Install python/jnius~~
 * ~~Startup elasticsearch server~~
 * ~~Recursivly index all files in `./files_to_index`~~
+* ~~Provide a basic web based search~~
-* Provide a web based search bar
+* Make the web page pretty with a real search bar
+* Make parsing faster

 ####Issues:
+* Current flask templates are butt ugly.
+* Links don't redirect to full path correctly on host OS.
 * Find how to extend a standard earth day to 26+ hours long.

 ####Notes: